-2. Bipedal Humanoid Robot WABIAN-2
+2 Bipedal Humanoid Robot WABIAN-2

-In retrospect, many researchers have studied the control and mechanism of biped robots in recent years [1]-[4].
+In retrospect, many researchers have studied the control and mechanism of biped robots in recent years (Sakagami et al. 2002), (Nishiwaki et al. 2000), (Nishiwaki et al. 2002), (Löffler et al. 2003).
 These humanoid robots assimilated dynamic and stable walks.
 However, there are a few studies on human-like upper body.
-The Japanese National Institute of Advanced Industrial Science and Technology with cooperation of Kawada Industries, Inc., have developed HRP-2 and HRP-2P, which have 2-DOF trunk system and implement falling down motion in a positive way and rising from a lying position [5][6].
+The Japanese National Institute of Advanced Industrial Science and Technology with cooperation of Kawada Industries, Inc., have developed HRP-2 and HRP-2P, which have 2-DOF trunk system and implement falling down motion in a positive way and rising from a lying position (Kaneko et al. 2002), (Fujiwara et al. 2003).
 This robot effectively bent its trunk in the experiments.
 The humanoid research group of Waseda University has also been studying biped humanoid robots since 1966.
-Research on the WABIAN (WAseda BIpedal humANoid) series had set walking with 3-DOF trunk motion and walking with 3-axis ZMP (Zero Moment Point) compensation using the trunk [7][8].
+Research on the WABIAN (WAseda BIpedal humANoid) series had set walking with 3-DOF trunk motion and walking with 3-axis ZMP (Zero Moment Point) compensation using the trunk (Lim H et al. 1999), (Lim H et al. 2002).
+In advance of this study, we already have developed a new biped walking robot named WABIAN-2/LL (WAseda BIpedal humANoid-2 Lower Limb).
+Moreover, we have developed an algorithm that enables the robot to stretch its knees in steady walking avoiding singularity by using waist motion, and carried out stretch walking experiment by using this robot (Ogura Y et al. 2004), (Ogura Y et al. 2004).
+WABIAN-2/LL without upper limb originally developed as a lower limb system for a humanoid type robot WABIAN-2(WAseda BIpedal humANoid-2).
+In this chapter, we propose this new humanoid robot WABIAN-2 which has two 7-DOF legs, a 2-DOF waist, a 2-DOF trunk, and two 7-DOF arms.
+In the development of the robot, new design principle for a robot which can be used as a walking assist machine for a handicapped or elderlies is set as the first goal of this study.

-Fig. 1 Bipedal Humanoid Robot WABIAN-2
+Fig. 1.
+Bipedal humanoid robot WABIAN-2

-Fig. 2 Emotion Expression Humanoid Robot WE-4RII
+Fig. 2.
+Emotion expression humanoid robot WE-4RII